Medication Recommendation via Dual Molecular Modalities and Multi-Step Enhancement: Methods

-The purpose of this stage is to integrate the drug representations obtained for the patient at each time point.
-This representation results from the interaction of deep and shallow knowledge and subsequent bias correction, ultimately yielding the recommendation probabilities for all drugs.
+The purpose of this stage is to integrate the medication representations generated for the patient at each time point.
+This representation is derived from multiple dynamic enhancements of molecules, ultimately yielding the recommendation probabilities for all medications.